Gopiraju-S/Scalable-and-On-Demand-Web-Server/README.md

 1. While creating the instances, we have specified the Desired, Minimum, and Maximum capacity.
 Based on these parameters, Instances are created.
 We can verify instances by navigating to EC2-**instances**.
 At normal conditions, two EC2-instances are maintained.
 ![untitled](Images/Screenshot12.png)

 2. Check web server performance running on the above-specified instances.
-This can be done by using the **public Ip Address**.
+This can be done by using the **public IP Address**.

    2.1. check the first instance having IP Address <kbd> 13.201.91.181</kbd>
    ![untitled](Images/Screenshot13.png)